It's great when I hear people talk about our passion because I firmly believe that people do their best work when they love what they do.

 From an inward look at the award-winning company we've built here to the ways our team's passion drives our clients' success, here are four examples of what I found.

 1. Passion gives you purpose

 I'm involved with the Prince’s Trust (Prince Charles’ charity that helps young people get into jobs, training, or education).
-Working as a business mentor, I see the difference this support has made to other people and the satisfaction I get from helping others.
+Working as a business mentor, I see first-hand the difference this support has made to the people who benefit from it.

 And ideally (or in my opinion essentially), in order to grow, you need people in your business that are passionate about what you do and deliver.
 They're clear what their purpose is and how this fits into the business.

 2. Passion pushes you to learn and deliver more results

 "I have no special talent", wrote Albert Einstein.
 "I am only passionately curious."

 Einstein may have been underselling himself here, but his point stands.
 The most useful talent is a desire to learn.
 Most people have that desire, up to a point, but when the desire to learn is applied to something you're passionate about, the magic happens.